okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/validate-access-tokens/main/dotnet/accesstoken.md

 ### More validation for ID tokens

-When validating an ID token, you should verify that the `aud` (Audience) claim equals the Client ID of the current application.
+When validating an ID token, you should verify that the `aud` (audience) claim equals the client ID of the current application.

 Add this to the validation parameters: